Cancer death racial gap narrows, but still higher for blacks

 For a long time, blacks have died of cancer at higher rates than other Americans.
 But a new report says the gap is narrowing.

-Nearly 30 years ago, black men had a 47 higher cancer death rate than white men.
+Nearly 30 years ago, black men had a 47 higher cancer death rate than white men, says an American Cancer Society report released on Thursday.
 Now it’s 19 percent higher.
 Black women had a 19 percent greater cancer death rate.
 Now it’s 13 percent greater.

 Cancer deaths have dropped for all Americans, but the rates have fallen faster in blacks than whites.
 The biggest declines were in lung, prostate and colon cancers.